 This is a time that they finally get to celebrate themselves.

 It’s also time for us as adults to change our culture enough that nonbinary and trans kids have the opportunity to thrive, and that starts with all of us braving this new world.

 Have more questions?
-Would you like to continue the discussion in person?
-Join us for a live conversation with the authors, Mx.
+Watch the replay of our live conversation with the authors, Mx.
 Harris Hill and Elena Joy Thurston.